phil-blain/b4/docs/contributor/send.rst

 ``--not-me-too``
   Removes your own email address from the recipients.

+``--same-thread``
+  When sending a new version of a series, make it part of the same thread as the previous one.
+The first mail will be sent as a reply to the previous version's cover letter.

 ``--no-sign``
   Don't sign your patches with your configured attestation mechanism.
   Note, that patch signing is required for the web submission endpoint,